Welcome!

 Our Mission

-• Shed light on the unique challenges faced by people with MS experiencing DVA.
+- Shed light on the unique challenges faced by people with MS experiencing DVA.

-• Improve the healthcare system by enabling clinicians to safely identify and respond to signs and disclosures of DVA in people with MS.
+- Develop a toolkit for clinical practice that enables clinicians to safely identify and respond to signs and disclosures of DVA in people with MS.

 Join Us on This Journey